thhart/AuthorizeMe/frontend/README.md

 (RBAC) implemented which might be easily adopted to other role based mechanism.
 Roles/Permissions have to be hard coded by nature here since the services are tight to specific roles.

 # Disclaimer

 Spring and Angular are highly dynamic frameworks.
 This project is based on technology of year 2023.
 This project is just a showcase and not a production ready application.
 Further there is no guarantee of correctness or completeness of the code.
 Use it at your own risk.
 Please feel to complain about major misconceptions I am more than happy to learn from it.

+# Rants

+Spring HATEOAS is a mess and extremely complicated, the binding and or support to any concept MVC is not existing